cerebrl/forgerock-web-login-framework/src/routes/docs/homepage.md

 ## Summary

-This Web Login Framework is a development tool set for easily developing an alternative to the ForgeRock-hosted login application or building your own login application or component from scratch.
-The first product to be provided by this framework is the Login Widget which is a JavaScript component that can be installed into any modern JavaScript application.
-A future product provided by this framework will be a self-contained Login Application that can be self-hosted which will be useful as a centralized login app to your ecosystem of applications.
+The Login Widget produced by this framework is intended to be an all-inclusive, UI component that can be installed with any modern JavaScript app for handling the default login, registration and related user flows.
+It can be used within a React, Vue, Angular or any other modern JavaScript framework (does not currently support Node.js or server-rendering (SSR)).

 ## ForgeRock Login Widget

-The Login Widget is an embeddable JavaScript component that can be used within any modern JavaScript SPA (Single Page Application).
-It requires no "runtime" UI libraries or frameworks, so it can be used within a React, Angular, Vue, etc. application without any additional dependencies.
+The Login Widget, currently in alpha, is an embeddable JavaScript component that requires no "runtime" UI libraries or frameworks, allowing it to be used within a React, Angular, Vue, etc. application without any additional dependencies.

-This Login Widget is compatible with ForgeRock AM trees or Identity Cloud journeys and their built-in nodes and their corresponding callbacks.
+This Widget helps you easily integrate your existing or new apps with the ForgeRock platform and its journeys.
+It supports the rendering of the built-in nodes and their corresponding callbacks within authentication and self-service journeys.
 [Please see our "Roadmap" section for current limitations and planned features](/docs/widget/roadmap).

 [Please visit our "Widget Docs" for the quick-start and full API documentation](/docs/widget).

+## ForgeRock Login App

+This is a future proposal that would leverage this framework to produce an independent, customizable application for self-hosting, in addition to producing the Login Widget.
+This Login App would be recommended for use in building a custom, self-hosted, centralized login experience.
+Let us know if this is of interest to you.

 ## Contributing to the Framework